jstrnbrg/The-history-of-Money-Bitcoin/README.md

 ## Contributor workflow

-The content is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
+The content is maintained using the "contributor workflow" where everyone contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.

 To contribute a patch, the workflow is as follows: